The stars fell wrong.The stars fell wrong.

 "North.
 Something fell."

 Varn stared at the sky, the light fading, dimming to ember-glow beyond the treeline.
-And yet sound continued: scraping, dragging, something massive moving through snow.
+And yet sound continued, scraping and dragging as something massive moved through snow.

 "Rouse the hunters."
 Varn's voice pierced the cold.
 "Wyrms fell.
 Full party.
 Bone bolts.
 Move."

-Renn stumbled forward, crossbow clutched wrong in both hands.
-Fourteen, maybe.
-His freckled face still soft with youth, no scars yet to prove him.
-His fingers shook as he tried to load a bolt—iron, not Bone, fumbling with the mechanism.
+Renn stumbled forward, crossbow clutched wrong in both hands, a training crossbow, too heavy for him, stock worn smooth from years of drills.
+His fingers shook as he tried to load a bolt, fumbling with the mechanism.

 Varn's hand cracked out, struck Renn's ear.